plotly/documentation/_posts/plotly_js/2015-11-06-announcement.md

 4. **User documentation.** The [plotly.js documentation](https://plot.ly/javascript) is hosted on GitHub pages and is open-source under a Creative Commons license.

-5. **Support & Community.** Plotly is sponsoring staff to update documentation, review pull requests, and patrol Plotly’s Stack Overflow and Discourse channels.
-Direct developer email support can be purchased through a [Plotly Pro plan](https://plot.ly/products/cloud/).

-6. **No dependencies.** plotly.js is an “all-in-one bundle” with d3.js and stack.gl modules baked-in.
+5. **No dependencies.** plotly.js is an “all-in-one bundle” with d3.js and stack.gl modules baked-in.

-7. **No jQuery.** jQuery has been removed from plotly.js for significantly better performance and improved browser compatibility.
+6. **No jQuery.** jQuery has been removed from plotly.js for significantly better performance and improved browser compatibility.

-8. **Powered by a JSON schema** plotly.js is based on a new open-source [JSON schema](http://help.plot.ly/json-chart-schema/) for creating, saving, and sharing scientific charts.
+7. **Powered by a JSON schema** plotly.js is based on a new open-source [JSON schema](http://help.plot.ly/json-chart-schema/) for creating, saving, and sharing scientific charts.

 #### A new JSON schema for data visualization